MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 ## Backpack

+### misty.GetSerialSensorValues

+Obtains a list of the most recent messages Misty has received through the universal asynchronous receiver-transmitter (UART) serial port on her back.
+This list of messages clears each time the system reboots.

+**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
+By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_GetSerialSensorValues()`.
+For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).

+* callback (string) - Optional.
+The name of the callback function to call when the returned data is received.
+If empty, a callback function with the default name (`_GetSerialSensorValues()`) is called.
+* callbackRule (string) - Optional.
+The callback rule for this command.
+Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
+Defaults to `"synchronous"`.
+For a description of callback rules, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).
+* skillToCall (string) - Optional.
+The unique id of the skill to trigger for the callback function, if the callback is not defined in the current skill.
+* prePauseMs (integer) - Optional.
+The length of time in milliseconds to wait before executing this command.
+* postPauseMs (integer) - Optional.
+The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
+If no command follows this command, `postPauseMs` is not used.

+Parameters

+* None

+Return Values

+- Result (array) - A list of string values, where each value is a message Misty received through the UART serial port on her back.
+Messages are sequenced in reverse chronological order, with the most recent message being the last value in the array.
+Data this command returns must be passed into a callback function to be processed and made available for use in your skill.
+See ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks) for more information.

 ### misty.WriteSerial

 Sends data to Misty's universal asynchronous receiver-transmitter (UART) serial port.
 Use this command to send data from Misty to an external device connected to the port.